The Siege of Pinchgut: Ealing Studios

 Watt travelled out to Fort Denison and was "delighted with it.
 It's a wonderful location, from every angle you turn."

 Watt felt that Sydney had not changed too much in the 12 years he was last in the city.
 He felt the people had become friendlier and less insular, and that the city was "spreading all over the place... like lave" and "I am still enormously struck by the number of good looking girls."
-He then returned to Britain but returned months later to begin the film.